Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several noteworthy trends and patterns in cost of sales, accounts payable, and payables turnover ratios over the reported periods.
+The analysis of the quarterly financial data reveals several noteworthy trends concerning cost of sales, accounts payable, and payables turnover over the observed periods.

 - Cost of Sales